Kaxell/ScifiShooter/README.md

 Game Controller
 Enemy Controller (Except path finding)
 Player Stat Builder
-and all else...
-...are written from scratch, using the default Unity built in packages.
+and all else are written from scratch, using the default Unity built in packages.